GridOrg/gridHandbook/collaborationStack/contribution.md

 A common sense for the concept of contribution should be, that we help each other on the basis of respect and that we aim for productive collaboration.

+### Contribution To The Handbook

+- You need a basic knowledge on git / github.
+Ask for help via slack, if you need an intro.
+- Clone the repository.
+- Commit your changes to the branch latest and assign a reviewer in the PR.
+Default reviewer can be gridster, as most text was intitially done via this account.
+- Please do not directly merge changes to the master branch without review of PRs.

 ## See Also